 Wan Chai, Hong Kong

-Applicants residing in overseas countries or territories may submit their application forms together with the relevant supporting documents and their valid travel documents in person to the nearest Chinese diplomatic and consular missions.
+Applicants residing in overseas countries or territories may submit their application forms, relevant supporting documents, and valid travel documents in person to the nearest Chinese diplomatic and consular missions.

-If your application has been successful, the Immigration Department will issue a Visa/Entry Permit label which can be collected in person and then proceed to post it to you.
-You will then be required to pay for the visa (as of publishing the fee is HK$190; see here for details).
+If your application has been successful, the Immigration Department will issue a Visa/Entry Permit label which can be collected in person and then posted to you.
+You will then be required to pay for the visa (as of publishing, the fee is HK$230; see here for details).
 Typically, you will be granted one year of validity and can be renewed before expiration.

 Upon receipt of the dependant visa/entry permit label, you must affix the same on a blank page of your passport.
 This must be shown to the Immigration officer upon your arrival to Hong Kong.